UPPMAX/uppmax_intro_day_1/docs/sessions/use_terminal.md

 ???- question "Answer"

-    These are some of the more conventional ways to close gedit:
+    These are some of the more conventional ways to close nano:

     - Press `CTRL + X` to close. `nano` asks if you want to save the buffer (in this case: the file).
 Press `Y`. `nano` asks for